ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

-﻿# Adonis Queue Pro
+﻿# Adonis Queue Pro (Still in progress...
+DO NOT INSTALL) Adonis queue pro is a queue-worker library for [AdonisJS](https://github.com/adonisjs/adonis-framework), it is backed by [Kue](https://github.com/Automattic/kue) and [Kue-Scheduler](https://github.com/lykmapipo/kue-scheduler).

-Adonis queue pro is a queue-worker library for [AdonisJS](https://github.com/adonisjs/adonis-framework), it is backed by [Kue](https://github.com/Automattic/kue) and [Kue-Scheduler](https://github.com/lykmapipo/kue-scheduler).
+**There have been a few breaking usage changes, please read the doc carefully!**

 ## Features
   - Ace commands for generating jobs and start workers
   - (Close-to) Full kue/kue-scheduler API supported including future/repeat job scheduling
   - Multi-worker mode supported with full suite of AdonisJS API
   - Produce/Consumer model for structuring your job
-  - Easy and Elegant API for scheduling and processing your jobs
+  - Simple and Elegant API for scheduling and processing your jobs

 ## Notices
 This version only support **Adonis V4.0+**.
 For V3.2 support, please check the **v1** branch.